rmitsch/univie-business-intelligence/exercises/2/readme.md

 interfaces.
 While our model takes considerably longer to converge, it approximates sklearn's accuracy closely when the right learning rate is chosen.
 We choose the F1 score to reflect the quality of the prediction for our evaluation.
 Our implementation stops whenver the maximum number of iterations is reached or the result of the loss function converges to a value that is lower than the specified threshold.
+We used a train-test split with a proportion of 2/3 : 1/3.

 Utilizing a grid search, the best learning rate seems to be 0.001.
 In the following a list of tried learning rate values together with the computed F1-score: